"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Here’s a typical EasyWP dashboard where you can gain access to all WordPress administrative backends.

-This is where you manage things like plugins, create content, install themes, create pages, and single posts.
+This is where you manage things like plugins, create content, install themes, and create pages and single posts.

 Your WordPress blog admin backend contains all the tools necessary to build your blog.